 P-Concert Band Course #6016

 Level: 9-12

 Length: Year (10 credits); repeat to 40 credits

 Prerequisite: Instructor approval

 Graduation: Fine Arts requirement

 College Prep: VAPA (f) requirement

-Concert Dand is a intermediate performance hand for experienced in

 Concert Band is an intermediate performance band for experienced incoming band freshman and other band musicians.
 Members of this group will become a Marching Band in the fall as they combine with Symphonic Band members to perform at Freedom football games and local parades.
 Marching rehearsals will be held on Wednesday evenings from 6-8:30 p.m.
 Other performances will include holiday and spring concerts and music festival performances.
 All rehearsals and performances are mandatory.